 Secure infrastructure with Zero Trust

 Infrastructure represents a critical threat vector.
-IT Infrastructure, whether on-premises or multi-cloud, is defined as all the hardware (physical, virtual, containerized), software (open source, first- and third-party, PaaS, SaaS), micro-services (functions, APIs), networking infrastructure, facilities, etc. that are required to develop, test, deliver, monitor, control, or support IT services.
-It is an area where Microsoft has invested tremendous resources to develop a comprehensive set of capabilities to secure your future cloud and on-premises infrastructure.
+IT Infrastructure, whether on-premises or multicloud, is defined as all the hardware (physical, virtual, containerized), software (open source, first- and third-party, PaaS, SaaS), micro-services (functions, APIs), networking infrastructure, facilities, and so on, that is required to develop, test, deliver, monitor, control, or support IT services.
+It's an area where Microsoft has invested tremendous resources to develop a comprehensive set of capabilities to secure your future cloud and on-premises infrastructure.

 Modern security with an end-to-end Zero Trust strategy makes it easier for you to:

 - Assess for version.